AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user is adding an issue from inline and there is a custom view with custom drop-down fields applied to the list, there is an error when they fill out the drop-down field only.
 The user has access to edit custom form and is the project owner with manage rights to the project.

-Error: Whoops!
+[!UICONTROL Error: Whoops!
 Something went wrong.
-Please contact [!DNL Workfront] so we can figure out what went wrong and fix it!
+Please contact [!DNL Workfront] so we can figure out what went wrong and fix it!]

 **Permissions to add tasks to a project are not required to move or copy a task to the project**